xule1991/xule1991.github.io/_posts/2015-12-12-travel_on_learning_activemq_ActiveMQDestination_hierarchy.md

     }
 ```

-###getDestinationType() is override by its child class then using switch to defined which ActiveMQDestination it is
+###getDestinationType() is override by its child class then using switch to distinguish which ActiveMQDestination it is

 ```
 public abstract byte getDestinationType();